 Before heading out, we wandered around a bit to explore the rest of the restaurant, including the West Wing.
 Next time, I really want to eat in the West Wing, as the execution of theme and general design in there is definitely the best, I think.
 When we were in the West Wing, there was a large crowd gathered to photograph the rose.
 I noticed that almost everyone was firing their flashes at this and at the snowfall outside the ballroom.
 If you want good photos of these effects, you need to turn off your flash and use manual settings.

 Overall, Be Our Guest Restaurant gets high marks in this review primarily because of its ambiance and theming.
-While we didn’t love it like we love Gaston’s Tavern in New Fantasyland, it is right up there with Sci-Fi Dine-In Theater as one of coolest and best-themed restaurants at Walt Disney World.
-It’s also the closest thing to being an “attraction” that a restaurant can be.
+While we didn’t love it like we love Gaston’s Tavern in New Fantasyland, it is right up there with Sci-Fi Dine-In Theater as one of coolest and best-themed restaurants at Walt Disney World, despite some misfires.
 The restaurant also scores points with us for trying more inventive cuisine, which should be lauded given that this is a restaurant located in the kid’s haven of New Fantasyland in the Magic Kingdom.
-The food does not quite live up to the rest of the experience, as it is only good rather than great.
+The food (at lunch, at least) does not quite live up to the rest of the experience, as it is only good rather than great.

 What do you think of Be Our Guest Restaurant?
 Is it worth the wait?
 Does it live up to the hype?
 Share your thoughts in the comments!